kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-04-02-apple-earnings-report.md

 Similar to absolute operating income by geographic segments, operating margins above include only expenses directly attributable to a given geographical region.
 Therefore they are not comparable to the overall operating margin of 27%.

-If you look at margins by geographic regions **margins in Asia are significantly higher than in the rest Americas or Europe regions.** Japan is standing out here with **44% margin**.
+If you look at margins by geographic regions **margins in Asia are significantly higher than in the rest Americas or Europe** regions. **Japan** is standing out here with **44% margin**.

 ### Key highlights of Apple revenue breakdown

 - **Net sales increased by $36.4 billion** during 2018 (16% growth), and Apple was able to keep the same **gross margin** as in 2017 at **38%**.
 The company anticipates first quarter of 2019 gross margin to be between 38.0% and 38.5%.

 - **iPhone is a core product** for Apple, but this year it was **responsible also for the majority of revenue growth**. iPhone contributed $25bn from total $36bn of revenue growth.
-The second most important item in term of growth were **Services**.
+The second most important item in terms of growth were **Services**.
 Services revenue increased vs. last year by +$7bn.
 Revenues form iMac and iPad slightly decreased.

 - iPhone units sold grew only by 0,4% (vs +2% last year), which means that **all revenue growth for iPhone product segment is attributable to Apple's bet on more expensive models** (increase in the average price of iPhones).
 The company sold nearly 218 million units in 2018.⠀⠀